-Way of The Doctor
+Way of the Doctor

-Way of The Doctor is a fun and engaging way to make sense of the life-lessons presented in Doctor Who.
-Spanning the entire history of everyone’s favorite, universe-saving Time Lord, Way of The Doctor has something for every fan.
+Way of the Doctor is a fun and engaging way to make sense of the life-lessons presented in Doctor Who.
+Spanning the entire history of everyone’s favorite, universe-saving Time Lord, Way of the Doctor has something for every fan.
 Using his powers as an Earthly Doctor of Philosophy, Lewis explores the lessons of wisdom, ethics, getting lost, evil, vengeance, forgiveness, knowledge, endings, and Doctor Who’s status as a religion.
-Challenging and exciting, Way of The Doctor is guaranteed to enlighten and make your brain hurt a little, but most importantly, to make it a little easier to live the good life of The Doctor.
+Challenging and exciting, Way of the Doctor is guaranteed to enlighten and make your brain hurt a little, but most importantly, to make it a little easier to live the good life of the Doctor.

-“Way of The Doctor is a fantastic journey through some of life’s most important questions.
+“Way of the Doctor is a fantastic journey through some of life’s most important questions.
 Fans of Doctor Who won’t be too surprised to learn that some of the most profound questions about human flourishing have been taught to us by a Gallifreyan with a sonic screwdriver.
 Fans… past, present and future, will not want to miss this excellent little book.
-Don’t let its length fool you, it’s bigger on the inside!” — Kevin McCain, Assistant Professor of Philosophy at the University of Alabama at Birmingham, co-editor Red Rising and Philosophy, and Author of Evidentialism and Epistemic Justification and The Nature of Scientific Knowledge.
+Don’t let its length fool you, it’s bigger on the inside!” — Kevin McCain, Assistant Professor of Philosophy at the University of Alabama at Birmingham, co-or Red Rising and Philosophy, and Author of Evidentialism and Epistemic Justificatedition and The Nature of Scientific Knowledge.